redpesk-common/afb-test/docs/1_Write_the_tests.md

 The test framework uses the LUA language to describe the tests.

-You have two different things to have in mind when you write your tests using this framework: *test* and *assertions* functions.
+You must be aware of two things when you write tests using this framework: *test* and *assertions* functions.

-- *Assertions* functions are meant to test an atomic operation result.
+- *Assertions* functions test an atomic operation result.
- (ie: `1+1 = 2` is an assertion)
+  (ie: `1+1 = 2`).
-- *Test* functions represent a test (Unbelievable), they represent a set of one or several *assertions* which are all needed to succeed to valid the test.
+- *Test* functions represent a test.
+These functions represent a set of one or more *assertions* that must all succeed in order to valid the test.

-The framework comes with several *test* and *assertion* functions to simply be able to test verb calls and events receiving.
-Use the *test* ones and if you need more use the ones that call a callback.
+The framework comes with several *test* and *assertion* functions that allow verb calls and received events to be tested.
+Use these provided *test* functions as a start.
+If you need more functions, use the ones that call a callback.
 If the test is more complex or more comprehensive then *describe* your test function using *assert* functions.
-See the example below.
+Following is an example.

-See the test framework functions [References](Reference/Introduction.md) for a comprehensive list of *tests* and *assertions* functions available.
+See the test framework functions [References](Reference/Introduction.md) for a comprehensive list of available *tests* and *assertions* functions.

 ### Tests example